-Finding that your radiators aren’t heating up even though your boiler is working as it should, could leave you stumped as well as cold.
-If your boiler is the source of the hot-water that fuels your radiators, why aren’t they working?
+Finding that your radiators aren’t heating up even though your boiler is working as it should could leave you stumped as well as cold.
+If your boiler is the source of the hot-water that fuels your radiators, why is the central heating not working?
 There are a number of reasons why this could be happening, some simple some complex.
 Read on to find out what they are and how they could be fixed.

 What could cause this?

-We advise that you firstly check all of the radiators in your home, as if any radiator is heated even slightly, you could assume that your boiler is working fine.
+Radiator not heating up?
+We advise that you firstly check ALL of the radiators in your home, as if any radiator is heated even slightly, you could assume that your boiler is working fine.

-Below are some of the typical causes of radiators ceasing to heat up despite there being no clear issue with your boiler.
+Below are some of the typical causes of radiators not heating up despite there being no clear issue with your boiler.
 For health and safety reasons, we recommend seeking the advice of a qualified engineer.

 1. Central heating controls – Radiator issues could be due to there being incorrect settings on your heating controls.
 If this is the case, you may be able to rectify this problem yourself.
 Make sure that your central heating is turned on and also check the thermostat to ensure that it is turned up properly; additionally, you could check that the timer’s settings are accurate.
 If a power cut or seasonal time change has recently occurred, your timer may have incorrect settings and may be the cause of your problem.